DanielPNewman/DanielPNewman.github.io/_posts/2016-09-24-Python-for-an-R-and-matlab-user.md

 categories:
   - Uncategorized
 ---
 I managed to find a few spare hours this weekend so I'm trying out Python for the first time.
-I usually use Matlab and R for data processing, visualisation and statistics, but I wanted to give Python a try, since some of my colleagues at Vokke seem to really love it.
+I usually use Matlab and R for data processing, visualisation and statistics, but I wanted to give Python a try, since some of my friends at [Vokke][13] seem to really love it.

 It’s early days so I haven’t actually managed to produce anything useful with Python yet, but I thought I’d start to document the steps I’m taking to learn Python for data science, from the point of view of a Matlab and R user.